 Shahid R. Siddiqi

 Shahid R. Siddiqi began his career in the Pakistan Air Force.
 He later joined the corporate sector with which he remained associated until recently in a senior management position.
 Alongside, he worked as a broadcaster with Radio Pakistan and remained the Islamabad bureau chief of an English weekly magazine ‘Pakistan & Gulf Economist’.
 In the U.S. he co-founded the Asian American Republican Club in Maryland in 1994 to encourage the participation of Asian Americans in the mainstream political process.

 [Editor's Note: Mr. Siddiqi passed away on February 23, 2011.
-His biography remains on this page in honor of his memory.]
+His biography remains on this page to honor his memory and contributions to FPJ.]

 Matthew Snow collected and analyzed intelligence for over ten years with an emphasis on Pashtun history, language, culture and politics.
 He is a regular contributor to Foreign Policy Journal and his short fiction can be found at Amazon.com.

 Deepak Tripathi, PhD, FRHistS, FRAS, is a British historian of the Cold War, the Middle East and the United States in the post-Soviet world.
 His latest books Imperial Designs: War, Humiliation and the Making of History (Potomac Books, imprint of the University of Nebraska Press) and A Journey Through Turbulence (Dignity University Press), have just been published.

 Dr. Andreas Umland is DAAD Associate Professor of Political Science at the National University of “Kyiv-Mohyla Academy,” a member of the Valdai Discussion Club, the administrator of the Russian Nationalism web archive, and general editor of the book series “Soviet and Post-Soviet Politics and Society.”
 He publishes on post-Soviet Russian and Ukrainian politics.